rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

     * `(sv:SOFTWARE_VERSION)<-[:HAS_A]-(sr:SOFTWARE_RELEASE)` <br>
     * `(sr:SOFTWARE_RELEASE)-[:HAS_A]->(se:SOFTWARE_EDITION)` <br>
          <br>
-     Here's the combined relationships for this query:
+     Here are the combined relationships for this query:
     `MATCH (m:MANUFACTURER)<-[:HAS_A]-(sp:SOFTWARE_PRODUCT)<-[:HAS_A]-(sv:SOFTWARE_VERSION)<-[:HAS_A]-(sr:SOFTWARE_RELEASE)-[:HAS_A]->(se:SOFTWARE_EDITION)` <br>

     3. Add the `WHERE` clause to filter the manufacturer attribute for "Oracle".<br>